theosotr/fsmove-eval/README.md

 For more details about this fault, see Section 6.3.1 of our paper.

-# Run Benchmarks
+# Benchmarks

-This repository also includes one directory, that is `benchmarks/`, which includes
+This repository also includes one directory:
+`benchmarks/`.
+The directory includes
 34 sub-directories representing
 the Puppet modules listed in Table 1 of our paper.
 Each directory contains the `init.pp` file